t-34400/MetaQuestScreenCaptureServer/README.md

 # Meta Quest Screen Barcode Reader
 This repository contains scripts to set up a server that reads barcodes from Meta Quest's screen and sends them to clients.
 It enables barcode reading from the front camera by combining it with pass-through functionality.

+## ⚠️ Deprecation Notice ⚠️

+As of **August 12, 2024**, Meta has re-enabled the **Media Projection API**, which allows direct screen capture on Meta Quest devices.
+This means that using ADB for screen capture is no longer necessary.
+This library was initially created to address the lack of screen capture functionality when the Media Projection API was disabled, but it is now largely obsolete.

+**We recommend utilizing the Media Projection API for a more straightforward and efficient solution.**

 ## Demo
 https://github.com/t-34400/MetaQuestScreenBarcodeReader/assets/49368264/3b8a5c36-1c15-481e-8127-53306258a3d8